DNR Shooting Ranges

 In order to accommodate shooter demands for the sight-in season, Sharonville range staff removed the 10-yard target backers on October 1.
-The 10-yard range will return for handgun enthusiasts on January 2, 2014.
+Staff reinstalled the target backers for the 10-yard range on January 9, 2014.

 The new 3-D archery range opened on August 17 at the Sharonville shooting range.

 Modern restrooms are coming to the Ortonville, Pontiac Lake, and Sharonville shooting ranges to make them more user friendly for shooters!
-Construction will be done in stages at the three ranges, and we expect the work to be completed in the fall.
+We expect the work to be completed soon.Learn about the DNR handgun ranges

 Dansville Shooting Range update